input-output-hk/sanchonet/docs/tutorials/register-stake.md

 slug: /tutorials/register-stake-address
 ---

-To take part on the protocol we need to submit a stake address registration certificate.
+To take part on the SanchoNet consensus protocol, we need to submit a stake address registration certificate to the chain.
+This allows to delegate stake to a SanchoNet stake pool and votes to a SanchoNet delegate representative (DRep).

 ### Pre-requisites